-Name of the subsidiaries / Principle activity of Total balance % of bank's holding in the Capital deficiencies country of incorporation the entity sheet equity total equity N.A.
+Name of the subsidiaries / country of incorporation Principle activity of the entity Total balance sheet equity % of bank's holding in the total equity Capital deficiencies N.A.
 N.A.
 N.A.
 N.A.
 N.A.

 ^{}as stated in the accounting balance sheet of the legal entity